thunderbird/thunderbird-android/docs/engineering/technical-designs/0004-portable-profile-data-format.md

 The portable account ID is stable across export/import and is distinct from the application-profile-scoped `AccountId` used by the Global Database.
 Portable record identifiers are also distinct from local `FolderId`, `MessageId`, and `ThreadId` values.
 Import maps a portable account ID to a user-selected existing account or allocates a new local `AccountId`.
 Existing local identifiers are never rewritten.
+A newly allocated local identifier uses the active factory generation policy defined by RFC 0009, without exposing that UUID representation as part of the portable format.
 Import never treats a legacy database ID, account number, row ID, or local mail-domain identifier as portable identity.

 `originId` is an opaque installation identity used to identify a revision's origin and order revisions produced by that same origin.
 It is not a global last-writer-wins tiebreaker.
 Tombstones let a later sync service